mdkamran-stack/kubernetes/devops_molvi/k8s_understanding.md

 A Namespace is an isolated environment in a cluster.
 The resources belonging to different namespaces cant directly interact with one another.

 ## What is Deployment:
-A deployment manages a set of pods to run an application workload.
-The Deployment is a way to automate the process of creating and managing multiple replicas of the application, making it easier to manage, update, and scale our application without worrying about the underlying infrastructure.
+A Deployment is a Kubernetes object that manages stateless applications by handling pod creation, scaling, rolling updates, and rollbacks automatically.

 ## Service:
 A Service groups pods and exposes them for external traffic as a single entity in k8s services are commony used to expose pods to external or internal traffic.

 ## Replicaset:
-A group of identical pods running for a specific workloads is a Replicaset.
-A replicaset purpose is to keep a specified no of identical pods running at all times.This helps to ensure that an application is availabe and reliable even if some parts of it fail.
+A ReplicaSet ensures that a specified number of identical pod replicas are running at all times in a Kubernetes cluster.

 ## ConfigMap:
-A configMap is a type of native API objects designed to store environment-specific configuration data and share it with pods A configMap is k8s object used to store non-confidetial data in key-value pairs.
+A ConfigMap is a Kubernetes object used to store non-sensitive configuration data separately from application code and inject it into pods as environment variables or files.
-Config-map can be created using kubectl commands or YAML files.

 ## Ingress:
 Ingress means how external users access the applications or services. k8s ingress is the mechanism used to present services and application externally from within a cluster it can be a website , a blog that is accessed on a web browser.

 ## DaemonSet:
-A Deamonset ensures that all (or some) Nodes run a copy of a pod, As nodes are added to the cluster, pods are added to them.
-Daemonset is k8s feature taht lets you run a k8s pod on all cluster nodes taht meet certain criteria. node is removed from the cluster the pod is removed when a daemonset is deleted k8s removes all the pods created by it.
+A DaemonSet ensures that a copy of a pod runs on every (or selected) node in a Kubernetes cluster, typically for node-level services like logging or monitoring

 ## NodePort
 A nodeport is a k8s service that allows external clients to access applications by opening a port on every node in a cluster , This service Opens a port on every node in a cluster , and forward traffic to the service.